michaelfranzl/clang-wasm-browser-starterpack/README.md

 # clang-wasm-browser-starterpack

-Minimal working examples of C and C++ development targeting the web via WebAssembly.
+Minimal working examples of C and C++ software development targeting the web via WebAssembly.

 ## Background

 LLVM/Clang can directly emit WebAssembly since version 8.
-For simple scenarios, this allows a lean and direct development workflow targeting the web, omitting other SDKs like [emscripten](https://emscripten.org/).
+For simple scenarios, this allows a lean and direct software development workflow targeting the web, omitting more complete SDKs like [emscripten](https://emscripten.org/).

 The [wasi-sdk](https://github.com/WebAssembly/wasi-sdk) project is a cornerstone in this workflow.
 It contains no compiler or library code itself; it merely pulls in via git submodules the upstream